-HPE ComputeSensor can be installed in the following two ways:
+HPE ComputeSensor can be installed in the following ways:

-- Remote Installation from a HPE Cloud Optimizer Machine - HPE ComputeSensor (Real Time Guest OS Drilldown) packages are available on the HPE Cloud Optimizer machine.
-Using the hpcsinstall utility you can remotely install the packages from the HPE Cloud Optimizer machine to the VM.
-For more information on remote installation, see "Remote Installation from a HPE Cloud Optimizer Machine" below
+- Standalone Installation of HPE ComputeSensor on a Virtual Machine For Standalone installation, make sure that you transfer the packages from the HPE Cloud Optimizer machine (Go to the HPE Cloud Optimizer console and browse to Settings > Integration) to the VM.
+For more information on standalone installation, see "Standalone Installation of HPE ComputeSensor on a Virtual Machine" below. - Remote Installation from a HPE Cloud Optimizer Machine HPE ComputeSensor (Real Time Guest OS Drilldown) packages are available on the HPE Cloud Optimizer machine.
+Using the hpcsinstall utility, you can remotely install the packages from the HPE Cloud Optimizer machine to the VM.
+For more information on remote installation, see "Remote Installation from a HPE Cloud Optimizer Machine" on the next page. - Coexistence with HPE Operations Agent For this Installation, you have HPE Operations Agent installed on the Virtual Machine as well as on the HPE Cloud Optimizer.
+For more information see, Coexistence with